-Soil seedbank emergence data was combined into one dataset with zeros removed and examined using t-tests between burned and unburned plots of each vegetation type that grew from sample trays.
-Another t-test was run on these samples using all grown vegetation between burned and unburned samples.
-Shannon diversity was run on soil samples emergence data to examine the diversity of species that grew from the seedbank in burned and unburned plots.
-Higher values of shannon diversity H, indicates higher diversity of species within the community, whereas lower values indicates lower diversity among species.
-Shannon evenness was also used to examine the composition and richness of burned and unburned samples.
+Soil seedbank emergence data were combined into one dataset with zeros removed and examined using t-tests between burned and unburned plots of each vegetation type that grew from sample trays.
+Another t-test was used to compare vegetation between burned and unburned samples.
+Shannon diversity was run on soil samples emergence data to examine the diversity of species that grew from the seedbank in burned and unburned plots..
+Shannon evenness was also used to compare the composition and richness of burned and unburned samples.
 Seedbank extraction was conducted on the 2023 sample set and averages per 100 grams were calculated.

 Results

 Analysis of vegetation cover data by MRPP indicated significant variation between burned and unburned plots (p < 0.0001).
 Average distance for unburned plots equals 0.607, while the distance for burned plots was 0.475, indicating little difference between groups (T = -8.642).
 Dominance curves between 2020 and 2022 indicate a marked increase in Rubus and rock species and a marked decrease in Rhodo and forb species (Figure 1).
 NMDS analysis of burned and unburned data grouped them in much of the same space with most data points in the same space (Figure 2-3).
 Indicating little difference between burned and unburned vegetation plots.
 A handful of data points were outlying the major ordination space indicating a difference in vegetation in unburned data points in 2020 and 2022.
-Analysis of these outlying data points indicates greater relation of vegetation to bare rock, moss, and rhododendron species (Figure 2).
+Analysis of these outlying data points indicates greater relation of vegetation to bare rock, moss, and Rhododendron species (Figure 2).

 Analysis of seedbank emergence data was conducted using t-tests on vegetation types Rubus, grass, and forb species.
-T-test scores for each were insignificant - Rubus p-value = 0.5998, grass p-value = 0.7887, and forb p-value = 0.3758.
+T-test scores for each were not significant - Rubus p-value = 0.5998, grass p-value = 0.7887, and forb p-value = 0.3758.
 Likewise, t-test score for all seedbank emergence data was insignificant (p-value = 0.6492), indicating little difference in vegetation growth between plots that were burned versus plots that were unburned.
 Shannon diversity scores indicate a different trend, the total diversity in the unburned samples was greater than the diversity in the burned samples, 1.051 versus 0.854 – respectively.
 Shannon’ evenness scores indicate similar evenness between unburned and burned samples, 0.758 versus 0.777 – respectively.
 Seed extraction data shows a greater number of seeds per 100 grams in burned samples versus unburned samples, 105.48 seeds/100g versus 26.73 seeds per 100g – respectively.

 Figure 1.
 Dominance curves of vegetation abundances by percent cover between years, 2022 on top and 2020 on bottom.